 - Notified Bodies are using recruiters and advertising open positions with high pay

-- Sub-contractors are being offered part-time positions as 3rd party auditors
+- Sub-contractors are being offered part-time jobs as 3rd party auditors

 The compromise amendment 44a to the proposed European Medical Device Regulations (http://bit.ly/EMDR-Frankenstein), creates a new class of Notified Body—the “Special Notified Body” (SNB).
-This will eliminate the most profitable business for any Notified Body that is not deemed “Special”.
-This may create an opportunities for larger SNBs to hire the key employees away from smaller Notified Bodies more rapidly.
+This will eliminate the most profitable business for any Notified Body that is not deemed “Special.”
+This may create an opportunity for larger SNBs to hire the key employees away from smaller Notified Bodies more rapidly.

 Will the EC Commission Achieve its Goal?

 The EC Commission began pushing for the unannounced audits and increased scrutiny of Notified Bodies in response to the Poly Implant Prosthèse (PIP) breast implants scandal (http://bit.ly/MHRAReport).
 This was a case of fraud—not neglectful auditing.
 Some of the solutions proposed by the EC Commission, such as unannounced audits and performing physical inventories, are intended to prevent fraud.
-In 2014 we will see if these methods are effective, but I suspect auditors will remain a step or two behind companies committing fraud and the only impact will be higher operating costs for medical device manufacturers.
+In 2014 we will see if these methods are effective.
+Still, I suspect auditors will remain a step or two behind companies committing fraud, and the only impact will be higher operating costs for medical device manufacturers.